arconnectio/ArConnect/.github/README.md

 ### `addToken(id, type?, gateway?)`

-Add a token to the user's wallet.
+Add a token to the user's wallet (ArConnect).
 The token will show up in ArConnect assets / collectibles.

 > **Note:** You do not need to be connected in order to add a token